Dairy Farm Monitor Project

 Note: the annual report will be uploaded to this page as an accessible Word version later in September.
 If you require an accessible version or information before then, contact the Customer Service Centre on 136 186.

-In 2016-17 Victorian dairy farmers received record low milk prices in the eleven year history of the project.
-However good seasonal conditions and pasture growth allowed farmers to reduce purchased feed costs and offset the low milk price.
+In 2016 to 2017 Victorian dairy farmers received record low milk prices in the 11-year history of the project.
+However, good seasonal conditions and pasture growth allowed farmers to reduce purchased feed costs and offset the low milk price.

-Farm profits improved in 2016-17 from 2015-16, but were still below the the long term average.
-State wide average whole farm earnings before interest and tax (EBIT) were $166,878, the fifth lowest in the history of the project.
+Farm profits improved in 2016 to 2017 from 2015 to 2016, but were still below the the long-term average.
+Statewide average whole farm earnings before interest and tax (EBIT) were $166,878, the fifth lowest in the history of the project.

-The 2015-16 season was characterised by dry seasonal conditions, high water costs, reduced pasture availability, higher feed costs and lower milk prices.
+The 2015 to 2016 season was characterised by dry seasonal conditions, high water costs, reduced pasture availability, higher feed costs and lower milk prices.

 Despite these challenging operating conditions more than half the farmers surveyed (45 of the 75) by the Dairy Farm Monitor Project recorded positive return on assets.

-Overall, dairy farm profits declined in 2015-16.
-State-wide average whole farm earnings before interest and tax (EBIT) fell to $70,804, a 70 per cent decrease compared with the previous year.
+Overall, dairy farm profits declined in 2015 to 2016.
+Statewide average whole farm earnings before interest and tax (EBIT) fell to $70,804, a 70% decrease compared with the previous year.

-This was the second lowest EBIT recorded over the ten-year history of the report, while return on assets was 0.6 per cent compared with last year's 5.3 per cent.
+This was the second lowest EBIT recorded over the 10-year history of the report, while return on assets was 0.6% compared with last year's 5.3%.

-Almost all farms (97 per cent) recorded positive results in 2014-15.
-Whole farm earnings before interest and tax (EBIT) was positive on average, but 34 per cent lower than last year.
+Almost all farms (97%) recorded positive results in the 2014 to 2015 year.
+Whole farm earnings before interest and tax (EBIT) was positive on average, but 34% lower than last year.

-Return on assets decreased to 5.3 per cent from 8.5 per cent in 2013-14.
-The 2013-14 year was exceptional on many levels and this needs to be kept in mind when comparing this year's results.
+Return on assets decreased to 5.3% from 8.5% in 2013 to 2014.
+The 2013 to 2014 year was exceptional on many levels and this needs to be kept in mind when comparing this year's results.

 The impact of lower milk price combined with challenging seasonal condition was reduced due to higher milk solids sold per hectare and per cow and slightly lower variable and overhead costs.

 Farm profitability showed great improvement on last year, with all participating farms recording a positive return on assets.
-The 2013/14 year saw favourable seasonal conditions, with above average rainfall for the state.
+The 2013 to 2014 year saw favourable seasonal conditions, with above average rainfall for the state.

-Milk reached an average price of $6.79/kg MS across participating farms; the second highest average level recorded in real terms in the eight-year history of the project.
+Milk reached an average price of $6.79/kg MS across participating farms — the second highest average level recorded in real terms in the 8-year history of the project.

-While grain and water costs increased on last year, farms drew healthy returns from feeding high quality concentrates and investing in home grown feeds.
-Following a challenging year in 2012/13, many farms were able to consolidate their businesses and attend to delayed capital purchases and repairs.
+While grain and water costs increased from last year, farms drew healthy returns from feeding high-quality concentrates and investing in home-grown feeds.
+After a challenging year in 2012 to 13, many farms were able to consolidate their businesses and attend to delayed capital purchases and repairs.

 Following a good operating season, farmer expectations for the coming year are variable.
 Managing input costs and maximising efficiencies are the major expected challenges going into the next 12 months.